History of the Ford F-100Last Updated June 13, 2023 | Meghan Drummond

 Pickup trucks depend on a little bit of flex; without it, there’s just too much weight in the back and there start to be some issues with twisting.
 Which is exactly what happened, with interesting results.
 Doors would open seemingly on their own and refuse to close.
 This was actually preferable to the other result though, where doors stuck closed and refused to open at all.
 Rocker panels became more rusted than they tended to get already due to improper sealing around the door.
 In short, it was a flop.

 Thankfully, Ford ditched the unibody in short order and came up with a couple of new innovations.
 The Twin-I-beam suspension was unveiled in 1965, and in 1966 Ford started offered a four-door crew-cab model, for all the pickup truck owners out there who had friends they wanted to transport in addition to cargo.
 Both were successful.
 In 1965, the Ranger name appeared - but only as a package for the F-series trucks.
+By 1982, the Ranger name would get a pickup line of its own.

 Fifth Generation F-100: 1967-1972